 Whether you brought your own gear or rented from one of the many reputable vendors on Eleuthera, Bahamas snorkeling around Harbour Island is relatively easy (inquire about their tours).
 The best conditions are on the leeward side of the island, and the swim out to the reefs is relatively easy (shore snorkeling is the way to go, a boat trip is hardly ever needed).
 Visibility is usually quite good, unless currents or storms have churned up the water.
 A tip: From Harbour Island’s main beaches, head to the northern or southern ends, where the reef comes much closer to shore.

-Plan your stay in one of Island Real Estate’s beautiful vacation rentals and come enjoy the best snorkeling in the Bahamas!
+Plan your stay in one of Island Real Estate’s beautiful vacation rentals, including our isolated rentals, and come enjoy the best snorkeling in the Bahamas!